Vlahaka/The-Inescapable-Paradox-of-Inescapable-Being-/The_thing.md

 This can be dangerous, because what begins as simplification quickly mutates into misinformation.
 And misinformation reshapes the worldview of the everyday person.
 If someone believes “the universe is basically a black hole,” the unspoken conclusion is often: “Then we are not very important.”

-It is important to remember that not all interpretations of science are simplified to the point of misinformation, but rather this tendency seems to appear on social networks, and not on official platforms.
+> It is important to remember that not all interpretations of science are simplified to the point of misinformation, but rather this tendency seems to appear on social networks, and not on official platforms.

 So, this subtle diminishing of meaning, though not obvious at first, plants seeds of nihilism.
 Over time, it leads people to quietly deny their own place, their own influence, and their own significance in the world.

 But this is just one concrete example.
 The issue of linguistic blur runs deeper, hidden in words we take for granted every day.

-As I showed with the word “nothing” - one of the most overlooked and misused words in philosophy - meaning often collapses under careless use.
+As I showed with the word “nothing”, which is one of the most overlooked and misused words in philosophy, meaning often collapses under careless use.
 The same is true for many other terms.

-Consider the expressions: “We are programmed to react this way” or “We are programmed to think like this.”
+Consider the expressions: *“We are programmed to react this way”* or *“We are programmed to think like this.”*
-These metaphors come in various shapes such as: ”there is no free will”, “choice is an illusion”, ”you're not in control of your actions”, “what happened, was always meant to happen this way”, “you think you could've acted differently, but never could”, etc.
+These metaphors come in various shapes such as: *”there is no free will”, “choice is an illusion”, ”you're not in control of your actions”, “what happened, was always meant to happen this way”, “you think you could've acted differently, but never could”,* etc.
 These phrases slip into daily speech, but they are in fact the quiet influence of philosophy on ordinary life.
 Behind them stands a school of thought called Determinism.

 Determinism holds that everything has a cause and effect, even our thoughts.
 This view is not wrong.
 In fact, it aligns with science.
 Our decisions are indeed influenced by prior conditions: family, society, environment, and even genetics.
 Biology and neuroscience confirm this.